icastillejogomez/twitter-node-client/README.md

 ## Description
 This is a fork of twitter-node-client
-A Twitter Node Module to authenticate and interact with the Twitter REST API from NodeJS.

 ## Usage
 You need to create a [Twitter app](https://dev.twitter.com/apps) to use the API.